Carrollian $Lw_{1+\infty}$ representation from twistor space: From null infinity to twistor space and back

 \subsection{A trivial journey}

 We now detail the round trip from $\mathscr I$ to twistor space and back as depicted in Fig. \ref{fig:twistor_trivial_journey}, namely we check that one can recover the asymptotic shear from its uplift to twistor space by applying a Penrose transform, followed by a stationary phase space approximation.
-Following the notations and conventions of \cite{Donnay:2022wvx}, we start with the Carrollian representative (shear)\footnote{The expression below really corresponds to projection of $C_{AB}$ along the null sphere frame in Bondi coordinates, which relates to Newman-Penrose's shear as $\bar \sigma^{\text{NP}} = \frac{1}{2}\bar \sigma^{\text{here}}$. }
+These are coordinate invariant operations and we will work with the coordinate system \eqref{flat_metric} for concreteness.
+Following the notations and conventions of \cite{Donnay:2022wvx}, we start with the Carrollian representative (shear)\footnote{The expression below really corresponds to the projection of $C_{AB}$ along the null sphere frame in Bondi coordinates, which relates to Newman-Penrose's shear as $\bar \sigma^{\text{NP}} = \frac{1}{2}\bar \sigma^{\text{here}}$. }

 which encodes the self-dual radiative degrees of freedom \cite{sachs_gravitational_1961,Newman:1961qr,Sachs1962OnTC,Bondi:1962px}, together with its opposite helicity counterpart,

 which encodes the anti-self-dual radiative degrees of freedom.
 Here, $\kappa=\sqrt{32\pi G}$ and $a$, $a^\dagger$ are annihilation and creation operators in momentum basis.
 The fields' commutation relations are given by \bee \badat{2} &[a_\alpha(\omega,\lambda, \bar\lambda),a^{\dagger}_{\alpha'}(\omega',\lambda', \bar\lambda') ] = 16\pi^3 \delta_{\alpha,\alpha'}\omega^{-1} \delta(\omega-\omega') \delta(z-z'),\cr &[\sigma(u,z,\bar{z}), \bar\sigma(u',z',\bar{z}')] = -i \frac{\kappa^2}{4} \mathrm{sign}(u-u') \delta(z-z'). \eadat \eee